India's strong emphasis on education is one of the driving forces behind its emerging economy, though standards at public schools vary dramatically.

 Tutors in India

-Education is highly valued in India and there are many opportunities for additional tuition for students alongside their mainstream schooling or homeschooling education.
-Adults can also find tutors for their educational needs.
+Education is highly valued in India, and there are many opportunities for additional tuition for your children alongside their mainstream schooling or homeschooling education.
+You can also find tutors for your educational needs as an adult.

 Expat Health Insurance